Skip to main content Skip to main navigation Skip to search

 ‘Associates’ are anyone in a position to control or influence the applicant in the conduct of an export activity.
 This can include a spouse, partner, consultant, adviser, employer or employee of the person concerned, or a corporation in which the person holds shares.
 It can also include other family members, such as children, parents and grandparents.

-After you make an export application, the FPP Team research information about you or your company and includes this in an FPP report.
+After you make an export application, the FPP Team may research information about you or your company for inclusion in an FPP report.
+However, you should ensure you provide all of the required information within your application as it is open to the department to make a decision based solely on the information that you provide.
 This report is provided to the Secretary (or delegate) who applies the FPP Test when making a regulatory decision.

 The FPP report contains the following information: